 The Clients' Vision Is Our Top Priority: Leslie Hsu and Greg Besner - Short Hills

 Good "bones" and a good location near NJ Transit, those were the must-haves on the list of Leslie Hsu and Greg Besner.
 It took them more than two years and dozens of presentations before they finally found their dream home in Short Hills.
 Leslie remembers it as " love at first sight."
 Throughout the long house hunt, their Lois Schneider sales associate was there.
 "It was like working with a good friend," says Leslie, a busy handbag designer with two school-age daughters.
 "She respected our crowded personal schedules, never showing us houses that were off the mark.
 She really 'got' us.
 No rush, no pressure, limitless patience and just great support and service throughout the process."

 Understanding the Clients' Unique Needs: Doug and Katie Harter - Madison

 Their search ended happily on a leafy street in Madison but not in an old house after all.
-Their Lois Schneider professional brought them to a beautiful, four-year-old home with vintage charm but ease of access for a growing wheelchair-bound child and his siblings.
+Their Lois Schneider professional brought them to a beautiful, four-year-old home with vintage charm and ease of access.
 "She really understood us perfectly!" says Katie.

 Local Builder is an LSR Fan: Bruce DeCesare, President, American Eagle Management - Summit